Patricia Greene: Personal life

 Greene married English actor George Selway in 1959.
-They were later divorced and she married Cyril Austen Richardson in 1972, by whom had a son, Charles, born in 1972.
+They later divorced and she married Cyril Austen Richardson in 1972, with whom she had a son, born in 1972.
 She was widowed in 1986.
+Greene was tempted to leave The Archers when her son was a toddler but felt a loyalty to the programme and stayed.

+In August 2023, Greene moved to an assisted living facility.
+She continues to record for The Archers.

 Honours

-Greene was awarded the Order of the British Empire as an MBE in 1997 and was conferred an honorary Master of Arts degree by the University of Derby in 2017.
+Greene was awarded the MBE in 1997 and was conferred an honorary Master of Arts degree by the University of Derby in 2017.